Chocolette, Thesen Island

 Ouma’s Pantry situated at 19 Long Street, just off the Main Road, is Knysna’s home of traditional South African treats.
 Here you will find a 38-year-old legacy to South African baking.
 Teresa and Karen Claasen conjure up their secret South African baking recipes every day and we highly recommend their traditional milk tart dusted with cinnamon, a lemon meringue tart or their famous Orange Cake.
 And what would a visit to South Africa be without sampling the famous koeksister.
 For orders and more information phone +27 44 382 3889.

-*Article written by Elaine King – December 2020.
+*Article written by Elaine King – December 2020 and updated by Visit Knysna in February 2025.